EnzanNoMetsuke/lynyx-custom-tools/README.md

 > EOF
 ```

 Add the script to crontab.
 This example runs every 5 minutes and redirects console output to a log file.
-Logging is optional.
+Logging is optional but recommended.

 ```bash
 */5 * * * * lynyx-ipset-updater >> /var/log/lynyx-custom-tools/lynyx-ipset-updater.log 2>&1`